-For a little over a week the world’s attention zeroed in on the Suez Canal, an artificial channel connecting the Mediterranean and the Red seas across Egyptian territory.
-The canal offers the shortest sea route between Europe and Asia, funnelling around 10% of global trade.
-And so it made the headlines when a massive container ship, “Ever Given”, became wedged diagonally across the canal, creating a huge, expensive backlog of other vessels.
+The Suez Canal is an artificial channel connecting the Mediterranean and the Red seas across Egyptian territory.
+It offers the shortest sea route between Europe and Asia, funnelling around 10% of global trade.

 I am a social and cultural historian who has studied the region and the people who live there.
 While the economic benefits of the canal are readily apparent, its history of technical mishaps and failed ambitions is mostly buried.